My research is concerned with social futures, sustainability and infrastructure development. I am currently engaged in two key strands of work:

 2. Dormant Matters focuses on the materiality of past, present and future lives, specifically accumulations of material in-between use (e.g. cars between trips, data between uses).
 How does dormant matter come to exist, how is it planned for, and how is it changing? and with what implications for people, places and the planet?
 To date this work has developed through archival work in Stevenage new town which looked at how parking space became part of neighbourhood and house design between 1950 and 1970; an International Symposium ‘The Role of Parking in Future Cities’ which I organised and chaired in September 2017 and Parking in Utopia a public social science event which formed part of the Mobile Utopia Conference, Lancaster 2017.

 These interests develop my previous research on how working lives, daily lives, mobility and energy demand have changed since the 1950s.

 I am a Lecturer at Lancaster University, UK, based in the Institute for Social Futures and the Department of Sociology.
 Previously I worked in the DEMAND Centre at Lancaster University and the Sustainable Practices Research Group at the University of Manchester.
-I have also worked as a researcher in the public sector and an educational developer in the academic sector.
+I have an undergraduate degree in Anthropology and Masters & PhD in Sociology.